edogambacorta/portfolio-website/memory-bank/progress.md

    - Most sections contain placeholder content that needs to be replaced with final copy and assets.

 3. Responsive Design:
-   - The current layout may not be fully responsive and needs to be optimized for various screen sizes.
+   - While the header and navbar are now responsive, other components may need further optimization for various screen sizes.

 4. Performance:
    - Performance optimizations have not yet been implemented, which may affect load times and overall user experience.